loquaz/cips-bash/README.md

 After the directory and user creation phases, the script will create a new `php-fpm` pool configuration under `/etc/<php path>/fpm/pool.d/<site name>.conf` using `templates/<php version folder>/php_fpm_pool.template` as template.
 Feel free to modify this file to match your own needs.

+# !Important!

+The followed approach to do this tool was based in this tutorial [How To Host Multiple Websites Securely With Nginx And Php-fpm On Ubuntu 14.04 ](https://www.digitalocean.com/community/tutorials/how-to-host-multiple-websites-securely-with-nginx-and-php-fpm-on-ubuntu-14-04).

+This is a alpha version tested only in docker containers.
+The development is in this initial phase and there are a lot of work to be done until a stable version be releasead.
+You can contribute to this project if you want by doing one of these thigs: finding bugs, correcting the code, translating, pointing possibles use cases.
+Feel free to do what you want.
+You can contact me at: sereno.desenvolvimento@gmail.com

 TODO

  * Fix a lot of bugs